yamitzky/redashbot/README.md

 Redashbot V2 is a open-source slack bot for [Redash](https://redash.io).

-(The original work is by hakobera/redashbot, but it is currently not maintained.
-I rewrote almost all of the code.)
+(This project was forked from hakobera/redashbot, but it is not maintained anymore.
+I have rewritten almost all of the code and published as v2.)

 ## Features